imbo/imbo/docs/installation/upgrading.rst

 Doctrine
 ++++++++

-If you use the :ref:`Doctrine database adapter <doctrine-database-adapter>` you'll need to rename the ``publicKey`` fields to ``user``.
+If you use the Doctrine database adapter you'll need to rename the ``publicKey`` fields to ``user``.
 The field has been updated in the :ref:`database-setup` section.
 The field should be renamed while there are no write operations pending, as a write could fail before upgrading Imbo itself.

 Postgres/Other
 ^^^^^^^^^^^^^^